transdigiware/blockchain/howto/ibp-console-join-network.md

 After the MSP representing Org2 has been imported, use these steps to add the peer organization to the consortium hosted by the ordering service.
 Only ordering service admins, those who are listed under **Ordering service administrators** in the **Details** tab of the ordering service, can add peer organizations to the consortium.
 You must have the ordering service organization admin identity in your Wallet to perform this task.

 1. Navigate to the **Nodes** tab.
-2. Scroll down to the ordering service you want to use and click on it to open it.
+2. Scroll down to the ordering service you want to use and click the tile to open it.
 3. Under **Consortium Members**, click **Add organization**.
 4. From the drop-down list, select `Org2 MSP`, as this is the MSP that represents `Org2`.
 5. Click **Add organization**.